Want to Work in Your 70s?

-When I left my last corporate gig in 2011, I went to my financial advisor and asked the question, can I retire?
+When I left my last corporate gig in 2011, I went to my financial advisor and asked the question, “Can I retire?”
 The answer was yes.

-This could only be because my wife and I live a modest lifestyle, have no debt, own our home/condo, and have no intentions of changing.
+This could only be because my wife and I live a modest lifestyle, have no debt, own our home/condo, and have no intention of changing.
 We also have saved money for years and did not change our investment strategies during the last 2 recessions.

 I can tell you that a lot of the readers of this blog are not so fortunate.
 This is why it is so important to understand how much money you will need to earn from working in your 70s.